0x7030676e31/hephaestus/README.md

 - Inject the compiled DLL into its thread
 - Execute the Rust payload

-> ⚠️ By default, the Rust code displays a MessageBox.
+> ⚠️ By default, the Rust code displays a MessageBox after waiting for 3 seconds.
 You may modify the Rust source to implement custom functionality as required.

 ## 🛠️ Installation Script Overview